Coronavirus (COVID-19) course information

 Academic year dates: Full-time course: 11 September 2020 - July 2023

-Work placements: If, towards the end of the first year you have been assessed as ' ready to practice', you will begin to work on a counselling placement at the start of the Year Two programme.
-Evidence and experience of competence to practice with clients – rather than with your peers in training sessions – is an essential part of your training.
+Work placements: If, towards the end of the first year you have been assessed as ' ready to practice', you will begin to work on a counselling placement alongside your college studies at the start of the Year Two programme.
+Evidence and experience of competence to practice with clients rather than just with your peers in training sessions – is an essential part of your training.
 Placement experiences also accelerate and deepen your professional learning and understanding, and serve to increase your employability.

 - Applicants must have successfully completed and passed a recognised Level 2 Certificate and/or a Level 3 Certificate in Counselling Skills and Theory prior to applying for the Degree.

 - Four GCSEs, to include Mathematics and English at grade C/4 or above.